 Celebrating the contributions of all stakeholders also helps to foster a culture of trust and collaboration, and encourages everyone to continue to be engaged in the ideation process.

-The bottom line: engaged stakeholders are key for getting buy-in
+Engaged stakeholders are key for getting buy-in

 By seeking buy-in, you can create a foundation of trust and engagement that can lead to success.
 Building a compelling case, understanding your audience, and making the process collaborative are all key strategies for getting buy-in from stakeholders.
 Anticipate and overcome resistance, as well as celebrate success after the buy-in is secured.
 When stakeholders are engaged in the process, it is easier to get buy-in for your ideas.